derekhansell-MNIT/OhHiMarkItDown/readme.md

 # Prereqs
  - Only runs on Windows (for now)
  - Python 3.10+
- - Latest version of markitdown repo cloned into ./markitdown
+ - Latest version of markitdown repo cloned into ./markitdown.
+I include a version of MarkItDown in the repo, but it may not be up-to-date. app.py does check the version in this repo against the latest version available on the MarkitDown GitHub.

 # How to use